We're preparing it. III EDITION OF THE ASTROPHOTOGRAPHY CONTEST, ASTROCIUTAT: THE UNIVERSE IN PICTURES

-The Ciutat de les Arts i les Ciències announces the first edition of the international astrophotography competition ASTROCIUTAT.
-The Universe in Pictures.
+The Ciutat de les Arts i les Ciències announces the second edition of the international astrophotography contest, ASTROCIUTAT: The Universe in Pictures.

 GENERAL INFORMATION

-The competition is open to any natural person who, during the period of validity of the competition, participates in this action under the terms described in the rules.
+The contest is open to any individual who, during the contest period, participates in accordance with the terms described in the official rules.

 Further information

-If you have any questions about the competition, please contact the following e-mail address
+If you have any questions about the contest, please contact us at the following email address:

 Astrociutat

-3. Sun: Photographs where the protagonist is the Sun, and where other elements may appear combined with the theme of the category.
+Sun: Photographs where the Sun is the main subject.
+Additional elements may be included as long as they align with the theme of the category.

-4. Milky Way: Photographs that highlight the majesty of our galaxy.
+Milky Way: Photographs that showcase the grandeur and beauty of our galaxy.

-The specialised jury will be made up of the photographers Jesús M. García Flores and Toni Sendra, a representative of Fotopro, a representative of Fotoastro González, a representative of the Astronomical Association Aras de los Olmos, a representative of the Valencian Astronomy Association and a representative of CACSA.
+The specialized jury will consist of photographers Jesús M. García Flores and Toni Sendra, a representative from SONY, a representative from FotoAstro González, a representative of the Astronomical Association Aras de los Olmos, a representative of the Valencian Astronomy Association, and a representative of the Ciutat de les Arts i les CIències.

 DEEP SKY Category